 b) the possible methods that will assist administrations in managing the unauthorized operation of earth station terminals deployed within its territory, as a tool to guide their national spectrum management programme, in accordance with Resolution ITU-R 64 (RA-15).

-3) Studies on the technical and operational aspects of radio networks and systems, as well as spectrum needed, including possible harmonized use of spectrum to support the implementation of narrowband and broadband machine-type communication infrastructures, in order to develop Recommendations, Reports and/or Handbooks, as appropriate, and to take appropriate actions within the ITU Radiocommunication Sector (ITU-R) scope of work

 Reasons: No longer required post WRC-19.
 Possible harmonized use of spectrum to support narrowband and broadband machine-type communication applications can be achieved through ITU-R Recommendations/Reports and no further action is needed for the item 3) in Annex 3 to Resolution 958 (WRC-15).